 The owners of the Roadhouse have connections and they use them, to the extreme delight of music lovers.
 Inspired by their successful restaurant in Cape Cod, the family of famous trumpeter Louis Colombo, opened this spot in 2007.
 Colombo had quite a career, performing with legends the likes of Dizzy Gillespie and Tony Bennett.
 He spent the winter months in Fort Myers where he loved to get on stage at the Roadhouse, his famous friends did too.
 Colombo passed away in 2012 but his friends still come back and play in his honor.
 Once inside this beautiful café, you'll forget you're in a strip mall in Florida, you'll think you're in the big city and have just hit the musical jackpot.

 Adjacent to Twisted Vine Bistro, this bourbon and blues bar has brought a new level of "cool" to downtown Fort Myers.
-You'll not only find an extensive selection of whisky, wine and other spirits but also a gastropub menu with the kitchen serving until midnight.
-Enjoy items such as tuna and watermelon ceviche, shrimp and chorizo mac-n-cheese and lots more.
-The space is cozy, with reclaimed wood, low lighting and a small stage that has been home to some of the best jazz and blues musicians in the area, state and those on tour nationally.
-The Barrel Room is a hot spot with sophisticated fun for Fort Myers.
+The space is cozy, with reclaimed wood, low lighting and a small stage that has been home to some of the best jazz and blues musicians in the area.
+The owners also have a knack for booking big names and Grammy-winning artists looking for a venue traveling between gigs in the bigger cities of Tampa and Miami.
+You'll not only find an extensive selection of whiskey, wine and other spirits but also a gastropub menu with the kitchen serving until midnight.
+The Barrel Room is a hot spot with sophisticated fun in Fort Myers.